Chart Color Schemes

 Rapid Creek's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Rapid Creek demonstrates excellent health outcomes with a very low prevalence of common health conditions across all age groups.
-Approximately 63% of its total population of 2,157 people have private health cover, compared to Greater Darwin's 56.7%.
-Nationally, the average is 55.3%.
+Rapid Creek shows excellent health outcomes across all ages, with very low prevalence of common conditions.
+Private health cover stands at approximately 63% (2,158 people), compared to Greater Darwin's 56.7%.
+Nationally, it averages 55.3%.

 Frequently Asked Questions - Health